 If your dog does have a fit, try not to restrain them.
 Remove any furniture or hard objects nearby that could cause an injury.
 Turn off all stimuli such as lights, radio, television, washing machine etc and darken the room so your dog can recover quietly.

 N.B.
 You should ALWAYS consult your vet if your dog has a fit.

 These can be very painful and tend to become quickly infected.
 Bleeding is also often profuse.
 If possible, try to apply a bandage to the foot before taking your dog to the vet as antibiotics are often required and the claw may need to be clipped back under sedation or anaesthetic.

 The best advice as far as heatstroke is concerned is that prevention is better than a cure.
-Ensure your dog doesn't stay out in the sun for too long on hot days and avoids the midday heat.
+Ensure your dog doesn't stay out in the sun for too long on hot days and avoid the midday heat.